FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 8.5-33 Click“Weld”

 As shown in Figure 34, in the open welding instruction add page, select the control type as "Controller I/O" (according to the actual configuration of the welding control mode), select the welding process number as 0(process number 0 does not use the welding process curve, process number 1-99 uses the welding process curve), and set the welding current control AO to "Ctrl-AO0".
-The welding current is 150A, click "Add" button; Set welding voltage control AO to "Ctrl-AO1", welding voltage to 21V, click "Add" button; Set the maximum waiting time to 10000ms, click the "arc" button and "arc" button in turn, and finally click "Apply".。
+The welding current is 150A, click "Add" button; Set welding voltage control AO to "Ctrl-AO1", welding voltage to 21V, click "Add" button; Set the maximum waiting time to 10000ms, click the "arc" button and "arc" button in turn, and finally click "Apply".

 .. figure:: robot_peripherals/042.png
    :align: center